 Work with your chosen surgeon and team to ensure that all the insurance and payment details are ironed out prior to your surgery date.
 Many insurance companies still require referrals from your primary care provider.
 These referrals must be in place before you can be seen by most hernia specialists.
 Please check with your own insurance company well before your appointment.
 This will eliminate the stressors that exist when you’re unsure about the financial aspects of your surgery.

 Take good care of yourself in the days/weeks leading up to your surgery.
 Eat well, stay hydrated, exercise at levels that do not cause excessive pain to the hernia and get plenty of sleep.
 Remember #1 — try to keep a positive outlook – over 1 million people go through hernia surgery each year in the US.

 6. Pre-Op Tests

 Only people with pre-existing medical conditions and those over 65 may sometimes require pre-op blood work or ECG.
 Your surgeon will work closely with the surgery center or hospital.
-They will decide if you need to have testing based on your age, fitness level, existing medical conditions, prior surgeries, medication use, etc. The most common preoperative tests are blood test and ECG.
+They will decide if you need to have testing based on your age, fitness level, existing medical conditions, prior surgeries, medication use, etc. The most common preoperative tests are blood tests and ECG.
 These tests are normally done a week or two prior to surgery.
-They can often be done in your primary care doctors office.
+They can often be done in your primary care provider’s office.